Climbing Mt Fuji

 Then the path goes under the last toriiĀ ā©ļø gate and reaches the summit where the horizon unfolds, giving an incredible vista on the region of Hakone to Tokyo Bay, surrounded by a sea of clouds.
 The rising sun offers a wonderful, yet strangely calm sight, and Japanese people start shouting 'banzai!', while their flag is flying in the wind and the national anthem is played through ageless speakers.

 The descent is a kind of ordeal in its own right.
-Fun at the beginning because it's very steep and sandy, it soon becomes surprisingly exhausting.
+Fun at the beginning because it's steep and sandy, it soon becomes surprisingly exhausting.
 With exhaustion from the ascent which mobilized all leg muscles, the strain is now put on the joints, especially ankles and knees.
 The quadriceps work a lot and we definitely recommend to stretch thoroughly afterwards.
-It took us two hours and a half to complete the descent, but it seemed surprisingly longer probably due to the combination of its monotony, the heat and exhaustion.
+It took us 2:30 to complete the descent, but it seemed surprisingly longer probably due to the combination of its monotony, the heat and exhaustion.

 Once back at the fifth station, while waiting for the first bus departing for Tokyo at 10 a.m., the place provides the usual souvenir shops and restaurants for tourists.
 Lively and newly arrived hikers meet the exhausted ones who just climbed down.
 Aside this crossover, buses unload dozens of Asian tourists who come for shopping and take pictures and selfies.
 The climb of Mount Fuji is, as a matter of fact, totally out of the picture for them, who are only dressed with light shirts and town footwear.